FernandaCastro/spring-challenges-catering/README.md

-05-put_with_SpringREST           | Update a Catering Job in the database 06-patch_with_SpringREST         | Update a Catering Job in the database 07-exceptionHandler              | Global Exception handling with @ControllerAdvice and @ExceptionHandler
+05-put_with_SpringREST           | Update a Catering Job in the database 06-patch_with_SpringREST         | Update a Catering Job in the database 07-exceptionHandler              | Global Exception handling with @ControllerAdvice and @ExceptionHandler 08-provide_images_with_WebClient | Provide images for Client requests using WebClient